haydn-jones/haydn-jones.github.io/content/posts/A-Better-Index-of-Similarity/index.md

 tags: ["ML"]
 categories: ["Research"]
 author: "Haydn Jones"
-summary: "An overview and code for my recent research paper on neural network similarity."
+summary: "If you train one cat you get a toucan for free."
 TocOpen: true
 math: true
 ShowWordCount: true